madsbyday/CourseAssignment/README.md

 * Click the link to our website and try to use our features.
 You should be able to create person and then get get them again.
 * Download this project as a zip file.
 Then in Netbeans click on 'file' --> 'Import Project' --> 'From ZIP'.
 * Click 'Clean & Build' to run all of our tests.
+* In the Package tester is a java file called test.java, run that file to generate a bunch of new data for the database.

 Clean and Build will run our tests and if it says "BUILD SUCCESS" in the output.
 Then our tests where a success.